Methods of Cannabis Consumption

 Duration: Anywhere from 4 - 10 hours.

-Pros: Patient success stories, though largely anecdotal, abound online of people using RSO to stop the growth of various skin cancers and tumors.
+Pros: Patient success stories, though largely anecdotal, abound online of people using a full spectrum oil to stop the growth of various skin cancers and tumors.

 A relatively new form of cannabis ingestion, 'dabbing' is for high tolerance users only.
 The term refers to heating a small amount of marijuana concentrate (called a ‘dab’) on the head of a titanium nail with a blowtorch, causing combustion.